Water Quality for Private Wells

 It’s best to have baseline tests done before local gas activities start.
 That way, you can compare those results with later test results after gas activities have begun.
 If it’s too late for a pre-test, a test now can still provide valuable information, especially if it shows unacceptably high levels of a hazardous substance.

-If you are considering having your well tested, the Pennsylvania Department of Environmental Projection provides guidance about what you should test for at:
+If you are considering having your well tested, the Penn State Cooperative Extension provides guidance about what you should test for here.

 The PA DEP specifically recommends testing for: